uk-gov-mirror/DFE-Digital.cpd-payment-calculations/README.md

 This engine performs all payment calculations for both [ECFs (Early Career Framework)](https://www.early-career-framework.education.gov.uk/) and [the reformed NPQs (National Professional Qualification)](https://www.gov.uk/government/publications/national-professional-qualifications-frameworks-from-september-2021) so that training providers can be paid the correct amount.

-It [will be] publicly accessible code so the providers will be able to satisfy themselves that the numbers they receive match the rules defined herein.
+It is publicly accessible code which means the providers and any other interested parties are be able to satisfy themselves that the numbers they receive match the rules defined herein.

 The calculations are defined first in BDD feature files that can be validated by interested parties, then these in turn validate that the calculation engine is producing the expected numbers.